-Weather has been a critical aspect of life at sea from times immemorial.
-It remains as crucial to today's seafarers as it was centuries ago.
+Weather has been a critical aspect of life at sea from time immemorial.
+Understanding its impact remains as crucial to today's seafarers as it was centuries ago.
 With the advancement in technology and improved communication systems, weather forecasting has radically improved, becoming more detailed, accurate and extending further out in time.

-However climate change in recent times has brought about a change in weather patterns and more unusual and severe weather phenomena are being witnessed.
-The impact of this change has been felt in the Club an increasing number of weather related claims, including multiple casualties linked to a single weather event, have been experienced.
+However, climate change in recent times has brought about a change in weather patterns and more unusual and severe weather phenomena are being witnessed.
+The impact of this change has been felt at the Club where an increasing number of weather related claims, including multiple casualties linked to a single weather event, have been experienced.